-The fortress on the Asian coast was named Kale Sultanieh (Sultan's Castle), but the nearby town is known by the less emphatic name of Çanakkale (Castle of the jars), because of its pottery workshops.
-Today the fortress is formally called Çimenlik Kalesi (Lawn Castle), a reference to the park on its sea side.
+The fortress on the Asian coast was also known as Kale Sultanieh (Sultan's Castle).
+Today it is formally called Çimenlik Kalesi (Lawn Castle), a reference to the park on its sea side.

 (left) The keep; (right) interior housing reconstructions of events which occurred in 1915